Property Claim Filing Procedures (Property Owned by NAU)

 - Theft of University Property: State Risk Management requires two written estimates to replace like-type (comparable) property owned by NAU; and a copy of the invoice/purchase order verifying the equipment is NAU owned, the make/model of the equipment, and date of purchase.
 Write the claim number on all documents submitted.

 - Report all theft of inventoried NAU-owned property to Property Administration: All theft of NAU-owned property that is inventoried (tagged with a property control number), must be reported to the NAU police department and to Property Administration by filling out the Property Control Authorization (PCA) form.
 The PCA form must include the NAU police report number.

-- Theft or Damage Memo Form: Property and Liability Insurance Services will send the department a Damage to State Property or Theft of State Property form outlining the supporting documents required to submit a property claim.
-The department will send the form back to Property and Liability Insurance Services, along with the required supporting documents.
+- Theft or Damage Memo Form: Insurance and Claims Services will send the department a Damage to State Property or Theft of State Property form outlining the supporting documents required to submit a property claim.
+The department will send the form back to Insurance and Claims Services, along with the required supporting documents.
 The form must include the Dept/Unit/FUND CODE numbers, a signature, and date signed prior to sending.
 This information is necessary to deposit the insurance settlement check when received.

-- Settlement Check: Once the State adjuster has settled a claim, Property and Liability Insurance Services will receive a State of Arizona insurance settlement check for damages or theft of University-owned property.
-Property and Liability Insurance Services will deposit the check into the account provided by the department.
+- Settlement Check: Once the State adjuster has settled a claim, Insurance and Claims Services will receive a State of Arizona insurance settlement check for damages or theft of University-owned property.
+Insurance and Claims Services will deposit the check into the account provided by the department.
 The department representative will receive a copy of the Deposit Form.

-For more information on Property Claim Filing Procedures, contact the Insurance Officer with Property and Liability Insurance Services, at (928) 523-2009.
+For more information on Property Claim Filing Procedures, contact the Insurance and Claims Services department, at (928) 523-2009.